RE-Discord-Development/CommunityBot/README.md

 Want to talk with us about fun engineering stuff?
 Pop on over to the [Real Engineering Discord Server](https://discord.gg/s8BhkmN)

 ## Running the bot locally
-To run the bot locally for development purposes, you will need to provide the token as an environment variable.
-If you are using the supplied docker-compose file, then copy the file `.env.sample` to `.env` and edit it to include your discord bot token in the indicated location.
+To run the bot locally, you will need to provide the token as an environment variable.

+If you have docker installed and are using the supplied docker-compose file, then copy the file `.env.sample` to `.env` and edit it to include your discord bot token in the indicated location.
+Then you can use docker-compose to build and run the bot using
+- `docker-compose build`
+- `docker-compose up`

 If you wish to just run the bot direct on the machine, then this can be done using `BOT_TOKEN={YOUR BOT TOKEN HERE} python app.py`.